-A specialized classroom designed for students with behaviors that pose a danger for themselves or others.
+A specialized classroom designed for students severe emotional disturbances that interfere with instruction and/or pose a danger to themselves or others.

 SSC - Specialized Support/Structured Communication

 A specialized classroom designed to serve the needs of students with severe communication delays, behavioral concerns and limited social interactions.